MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 12. On the New group page, select **Create** to create the group.

 #### Task 2 - Verify the members have been added
+# RobertS --> From what I can tell, it takes up to 15 minutes for the membership to be populates on the Skillable lab environment.
+Although for my testing today, it only took about 2 minutes.
+Might want a note here for that.

 1. Click on the **Home** `Azure Active Directory`.
 2. Launch **Azure Active Directory**.